fredzzhang/hicodet/detections/README.md

 python eval_detections.py --detection-root ./test2015
 ```

-Evaluate the mAP of the detections against the test set of HICO-DET.
+Evaluate the mAP of the detections against the ground truth object detections of HICO-DET.
+Use the argument `--partition` to specify the subset to evaluate against.
+The default is `test2015`.
 Use the argument `--detection-root` to point to the directory where detection results are saved.
 Note that due to the multiple appearances of the same instance in different pairs, NMS will also be applied on the ground truth detections.
-This could cause many unforeseeable issues.
+This could cause some unforeseeable issues.
 Therefore, this evaluation is somewhat coarse and should only be used a diagnostic tool.
 Run `python eval_detections.py --help` to find out more about post-processing options.

 ## Fine-tune the detector on HICO-DET